ajsb85/zwiftalizer/README.md

 platform and output graphics, ANT+ device and network performance charts.
 The code runs 100% in your web browser on your computer.

+## 1.0.2 Changes (2017-03-08)

+* Faster parsing - reuses the unix timestamp from the previous line conversion if the time in the next line is the same as the previous line.
+* Smaller download without the Shop html bundle
+* updated unit tests to use the callback version of the date conversion function

 ## 1.0.1 Changes (2017-03-07)

 * The Firefox fix: Converting dates no longer blocks the main javascript thread, so it no longer throws warnings on Firefox, and all browsers will be more responsive to events while the long date conversion loop is executing.
 * Removed the Store section
-* Todo - update all the tests :-( to use the callback version of the date conversion loop

 ## 1.0 Changes (2017-02-14)